SBEVSL/sbevsl_migrated/readme.txt

 http://sourceforge.net/projects/sbevsl/files

-You can choose to download either a .tar.gz compressed file (ProMOL-4.0rc4.tar.gz as of July 13, 2010) or a zip compressed file (ProMOL-4.0rc4.zip as of July 13, 2010).
+You can choose to download either a .tar.gz compressed file (ProMOL-4.0rc5.tar.gz as of September 15, 2010) or a zip compressed file (ProMOL-4.0rc5.zip as of September 15, 2010.).
 The way you expand the file depends on your operating system.

 In unix or linux systems, or using MINGW under windows you may unpack the tarball with

-gunzip < ProMOL-4.0rc4.tar.gz | tar xvf -
+gunzip < ProMOL-4.0rc5.tar.gz | tar xvf -

 Windows and Macintosh systems may have a native application that will expand your .tar.gz or .zip files; if not you may wish to consider using Stuffit